Skip to content

 Accepts hexadecimal payloads, converts them to integer arrays, and delegates to decodeUplink.
 Useful when integrations provide the payload as hex rather than raw byte arrays.

-Looks up the requested codec and runs its encoder.
+Looks up the codec matching the requested protocol (e.g., 'TULIP2', 'TULIP3') and runs its encoder.
 On success it returns the downlink frame as an array of 8-bit integers.
-If the codec is missing or encoding is unsupported an exception is thrown.
+If no codec with that protocol is found or encoding is unsupported, an error with detailed information is returned in the errors field.
+Only outputs a single frame.

 • adjustMeasuringRange(channelName: string, range: { start: number; end: number }):

 Updates the measuring range for the named channel across every registered codec, enabling runtime calibration without rebuilding the bundle.
 Use this right after instantiating the parser to align the default ranges with your sensor’s data sheet.
-If the channel is unknown, an error is thrown.
+If the channel is unknown or flagged as non-adjustable because the range is fixed by hardware or protocol rules (for example internal device temperature), an error is thrown.

 • adjustRoundingDecimals(decimals: number):